 Top 10 Worlds

-Ranked by like count as of the aggregation date (June 2026), with a look at what's inside each one and how much it packs.
+Ranked by like count as of the compile date (July 2026), with a look at what's inside each one and how much it packs.

 #1: Still Blue / Serif

-Inside you get a living room facing the water, a cozy bed alcove you can tuck into, a hideaway private bar lit by blue neon, and an entry closet with a glowing mirror for checking your avatar the moment you walk in.
-A mirror, join log, entry-notification sound, and video player are pre-installed, and it's built out with a soundproof gimmick that separates the bed from the living room, an animated partition that doubles as a screen, and an auto door through to the bar.
-It runs ¥3,300–¥3,900: an Essential base build, and a Full Suite that adds the capsule-style "Serifpresso" drink gimmick, day/night scene presets, and a white version.
-It's Serif's first work — quite a launch, with a single room built out this far.
+Inside you get a sea-view living room, a snug bed alcove, a hideaway private bar lit in blue neon, and an entry closet with a glowing mirror for quick customization checks.
+Mirror, join log, entry chime and video player come pre-installed, plus a soundproofing gimmick separating bed from living room, an animated partition that doubles as a screen, and an automatic door to the bar.

 #2: Just Apology Press Conference / ぱんだ庫

-The handy part is that the lighting and the VRCWorld are already set up, so you can upload it the moment you import it.
-Some of the 3D models and textures use CC0 assets, and a sample world is published.
-It's a venue laser-focused on roleplay and "mock apology conference" skit shoots, with a use case that couldn't be clearer.
-Reaching #2 by turning a funny situation itself into a product on a single concept — not a room to live in or a backdrop to shoot in — stood out among March's lineup.
+The kind part: lighting and the VRCWorld object are already set, so you can upload right after import.
+Some models and textures use CC0 assets, and a sample world is public.
+It's a venue built for exactly one thing — roleplay and skit photography — and turning a funny situation itself into a product with a single concept carried it to #2, one of the more eye-catching results in March's lineup.

 #3: Friendship Gimmick / Luna*Flake

-It was made as a fan piece inspired by a scene from the film Cho Kaguya-hime!, as a study exercise for learning world-side Contact (touch detection).
-It's the only Udon gimmick in the Top 10, and it's free.
-It works straight away as a little reward effect at an event or a way to show off a friendship.
-Among March's lineup of rooms to live in, this is the one piece that carried the "moves and reacts" side.
+Inspired by a scene in the film Cho-Kaguyahime!, it was built as a fan-made study piece for world-side Contact (touch detection).
+It's the Top 10's only Udon gimmick — and it's free.
+Use it as a small event reward moment or a friendship flex.
+In a month full of rooms to live in, this one piece carried the "moves and reacts" side.

 Sponsored